mosip/documentation/docs/Registration-Processor-APIs.md

 RPR-MVS-016 | Reg Id should not be null or empty  | Reg Id should not be null or empty RPR-MVS-022 | TablenotAccessibleException   | TablenotAccessibleException

-## 4.4 Manual Verification Applicant Demographic API
+## 4.4 Manual Adjudication Applicant Demographic API

 - #### `POST /registrationprocessor/v1/manualverification/applicantDemographic`